oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 ./gradlew bootRun
 ```

-You'll need to configure the API gateway to use your Auth0 account before it'll start.
+Before it starts, you'll need to configure the API gateway to use your Auth0 account.

 Open a terminal and run `auth0 login` to configure the Auth0 CLI to get an API key for your tenant.
 Then, run `auth0 apps create` to register an OpenID Connect (OIDC) app with the appropriate URLs: